Nonlinear Distributionally Robust Optimization: Introduction

 \item {\bf Saddle point seeking algorithm for NDRO problems.} For the potentially infinite-dimensional min-max problem of NDRO, we propose a FW-based algorithm to compute a saddle point (Algorithm~\ref{algo:NDRO-min-max}), and also quantify its convergence properties~(Theorem \ref{theorem:NDRO-FW}).

-\item {\bf Minimum variance portfolio optimization problem.} We study the NDRO problem and our proposed algorithm for the minimum variance portfolio optimization problem in detail.
-To this end, we first establish the required convex regularity conditions for the algorithm~(Lemma~\ref{lemma:variance-smoothness-assumptions}), and then provide a complete description of the corresponding FW-oracle under various settings~(Lemmas~\ref{lemma:min-var-ldro-solution-for-m2} and~\ref{lemma:FW-oracle-min-variance-ellipsoidal-support}).
-In the special case of~\mmode{\Xi = \R{n}} and the type-$2$ Wasserstein ambiguity set, we slightly extend the results of \cite{blanchet2022distributionally} by providing a description of the saddle point of the minimum variance problem when the feasible portfolio set~\mmode{\setx} is any arbitrary compact set~(Proposition \ref{proposition:min-variance-blanchet}). \end{enumerate}
+\item {\bf The entropic and variance risk measures.} We study the NDRO problem and our proposed algorithm for two cases of the entropic and variance risk measures in Sections~\ref{section:er-risk-portfolio-selection} and \ref{section:min-variance-portfolio-selection}, respectively.
+An interesting difference between these two examples is that in the context of portfolio selection, the variance preserves its ``sufficient statistic" throughout the FW-algorithm while the entropic risk requires the knowledge of the entire distribution.
+We establish the required convex regularity conditions (Lemmas~\ref{lemma:er-risk-smoothness-assumptions} and \ref{lemma:variance-smoothness-assumptions}, respectively), and then provide a complete description of the corresponding FW-oracle (Lemmas~\ref{lemma:er-risk-FW-oracle} and \ref{lemma:min-var-ldro-solution-for-m2}, \ref{lemma:FW-oracle-min-variance-ellipsoidal-support}, respectively).
+Furthermore, for the minimum variance portfolio selection problem, in the special case of \mmode{\Xi = \R{n}} and the type-$2$ Wasserstein ambiguity set, we slightly extend the results of \cite{blanchet2022distributionally} by explicitly describing the saddle point of the minimum variance problem when the feasible portfolio set~\mmode{\setx} is {\em any} arbitrary compact set (Proposition \ref{proposition:min-variance-blanchet}).
+To facilitate the reproducibility of the numerical results, we also provide the open source repository~\cite{DROpackage} including the respective {\fontfamily{pcr}\selectfont MATLAB} code. \end{enumerate}

-\textbf{Organisation.} In Section \ref{section:worst-case-risk-problem}, we discuss a generic potentially non-linear optimization problem over distributions with relevant examples.
+The rest of the paper is organized as follows: In Section \ref{section:worst-case-risk-problem}, we discuss a generic nonlinear optimization problem over distributions with relevant examples.
 In Section \ref{section:derivatives-and-smoothness}, we introduce the notion of a directional derivative and the associated notion of smoothness.
 In Section \ref{section:FW-algorithm}, the FW-algorithm and its convergence guarantees are discussed.
-In Section \ref{section:NDRO}, we introduce the non-linear distributionally robust optimization problem, discuss a solution concept, and provide a FW-based algorithm to compute the solution.
-Finally, in Section \ref{section:min-variance-portfolio-selection} we discuss in detail, the NDRO problem in the context of minimum variance portfolio optimization under different settings, accompanied by some simulation results.
+In Section \ref{section:NDRO}, we introduce the NDRO problem, discuss a solution concept, and provide an FW-based algorithm to compute the solution.
+To illustrate the methodology (the required assumptions and algorithms), we discuss in detail the NDRO problems for two nonlinear risk measures of entropic and variance, respectively, in Sections \ref{section:er-risk-portfolio-selection} and \ref{section:min-variance-portfolio-selection}.
+The numerical results are provided for both risk measures in the context of optimal portfolio selection.
+All of the technical proofs have been relegated towards the end of the article in Section \ref{section:technical-proofs}.